 Our other principal financial stakeholders, through holdings of bonds we have issued, are the Reserve Bank of India and the Government of India, which guarantees those bonds.
-To date we have raised USD 2.5bn under this arrangement and have an approval which allows for issuance of up to USD 5bn.
+To date we have raised USD 2.5 bn under this arrangement and have an approval which allows for issuance of up to USD 5bn.
+In addition, banks are other major stakeholders with whom the company places the deposits and/or raises funds.